Beneficiary

 Share this page to get friends to donate:

-Each year, Flinders Medical Centre provides around 45,000 appointments for people with cancer and more than 2,500 South Australians are diagnosed with the disease
+Each year, Flinders Medical Centre provides around 45,000 appointments for people with cancer and more than 2,500 South Australians are diagnosed with the disease.

 By working together with organisations such as the Dry July Foundation, and generous individuals and fundraisers in our community, patients and their families can continue to receive the best treatment, care and support.

-By signing up for Dry July and raising funds for Flinders Foundation, you will support the ongoing delivery of these life-changing services and programs.
+By signing up for Dry July and raising funds for Flinders Foundation, you will support the ongoing delivery of life-changing services and programs.
 Thank you for supporting Flinders Foundation to prevent, cure and care.

 Latest Updates